 The following blog has been adapted by FBB staff from Wendy Webber's 6/7/19 speech at the American Humanists Association Annual Conference.

 Decolonizing service is a huge topic.
-I can only scratch the surface today, so I’m going to focus on what "decolonizing service" means in the context of Ghana, because of Foundation Beyond Belief’s work there with the Humanist Service Corps program.
+I can only scratch the surface today, so I’m going to focus on what "decolonizing service" means in the context of Ghana, because of Foundation Beyond Belief’s work there with the Humanist Action: Ghana program.

 Ghana is an African nation with a black majority.
 I am a white citizen of the United States.
 These two identities give me an incredible amount of privilege in both the everyday world and in non-profit work.
 I don’t for a second think I can speak for Ghanaians or for their experience.
 But with my position, I can speak against the perpetuation of colonial legacies.
 I can speak against participating in modern colonial practices.
 And I can speak for the dismantling of colonial and racist systems and mentalities, especially as it relates to service.

 I can also speak as to why humanists—especially white humanists—should engage the world with decolonizing intentions.
 We often talk about the humanist values of contributing to a more just and equal world.
 For that reason, humanists should be at the forefront of understanding the the factors that contribute to inequality and oppression.
 Otherwise, our work will only address the symptoms of inequality, not its root causes.

 Today, I am going to discuss the ways that FBB as a humanist service organization is challenging savior mentalities, both in terms of how we do our work and how we talk about it.